nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 logger.info("Hello World!!!")
 ```

-* In the above example, a
+* In the above example, a python file named `app_logger.py` exposes a class named `AppLogger` that maintains a global logger adapter instance that can be accessed from multiple python files just by calling `AppLogger.getInstance()`

 ### logging into files with basicConfig